Hector : a boy, a protest, and the photograph that changed apartheid

 Citations

-APA Citation, 7th Edition (style guide)
+APA Citation, 7th Edition (Style Guide)

 Wright, A. (2019).
-Hector: a boy, a protest, and the photograph that changed apartheid .
+Hector: a boy, a protest, and the photograph that changed apartheid.
 Page Street Publishing.

-MLA Citation, 9th Edition (style guide)Wright, Adrienne.
-Hector: A Boy, a Protest, and the Photograph That Changed Apartheid Page Street Publishing, 2019.
+MLA Citation, 9th Edition (Style Guide)Wright, Adrienne.
+Hector: A Boy, a Protest, and the Photograph That Changed Apartheid.
+Page Street Publishing, 2019.

-Note!
-Citations contain only title, author, edition, publisher, and year published.
+Note: Citations contain only title, author, edition, and publisher.
+Only UCL Harvard citations contain the year published.
 Citations should be used as a guideline and should be double checked for accuracy.
-Citation formats are based on standards as of August 2021.
+Citation formats are based on standards as of May 2025.

 Staff View